How To Sell Art On Instagram

 Artists have various ways to connect with their audience online and grow a more significant following like Facebook, Twitter, Pinterest, art blogs, and online galleries.

-Over the past few years, Instagram marketing for artists has become very popular among visual artists, and it doesn’t look like it will slow down anytime soon.
+Over the past few years, Instagram marketing for artists has become very popular, and it doesn’t look like it will slow down anytime soon.

-Instagram is unlike any other social media platform, and if done right, it could help you reach a new audience who is searching for art just like yours.
+Instagram is unlike any other social media platform, and if done right, it could help you reach a new audience searching for art just like yours.